Inzhenerka/docs.getdbt.tech/website/docs/reference/model-configs.md

   - name: stg_orders
     config:
       freshness:
-        build_after:  # build this model no more often than every X amount of time, as long as as it has new data.
-Available only for state aware orchestration on the dbt platform.
+        build_after:  # build this model no more often than every X amount of time, as long as it has new data.
+Available only on dbt platform Enterprise tiers.
           count: <positive_integer>
           period: minute | hour | day
           updates_on: any | all # optional config